HP Spectre x360 14" 2-in-1 Core Ultra 7 155H vs Dell Inspiron 15 3520 — Intel Core i5-1235U

 Who should buy each?

-Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you need a stunning 2.8K display for photography, require high performance for creative work, or want a top-tier webcam for video calls.
+Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you need a stunning 2.8K display, you're into content creation or photography, or you want the best webcam available.

 Conclusion